subamanis/mezura/README.md

     The program will ignore these dirs.

---extensions
+--languages
-    1..n arguments separated with whitespace, can either have a dot prefix or not (.java or java)
+    1..n arguments separated with whitespace, case-insensitive

-    The given extension names must exist in any of the files in the 'data/extensions/' dir as the parameter of the field 'Extension'.
+    The given language names must exist in any of the files in the 'data/languages/' dir as the parameter of the field 'Language'.

-    Only the extensions specified here will be taken into account for the stats.
+    Only the languages specified here will be taken into account for the stats.

 --threads
     1 argument: a number between 1 and 8.
 Default: 4